ZanderThannhauser/zebu/README.md

 ## Introduction

-Zebu is an LL parser-generator written in C. It does the work of both GNU Bison & Flex by allowing the user to put regular expressions directly in the grammar rules.
-The parser and the tokenizer(s) are generated simultaneously, resulting in a **context-sensitive** tokenizer.
+Zebu is an LL parser-generator written in C.

+It does the work of both GNU Bison &
+Flex by allowing the user to put regular expressions directly in the grammar rules.

+The parser and the tokenizer(s) are generated simultaneously, resulting in **context-sensitive** tokenization.
 A tokenizer is generated to recognize only the tokens that would be valid to read next for each parser state.

 This enables reading multiple languages with the same parser, with perhaps different keywords or comment-style.
 (CSS embedded in HTML, for instance)

 ## Command-Line Arguments (Usage)

  - `-i <PATH>` (`--input=<PATH>`): Specifies path to input file.
- - `-o <PATH>` (`--output=<PATH>`): Specifies path for output files.
-   *without file extension*.
+ - `-o <PATH>` (`--output=<PATH>`): Specifies path for output files *without the file extension*.
 For instance, if one wanted zebu to produce "dir/foo.c" and "dir/foo.h", one would invoke zebu with `-o dir/foo`.
  - `-p <PREFIX>` (`--prefix=<PREFIX>`): Sets the prefix the generated code should have it's non-`static` functions, globals and structs.
 This is useful to